I was THAT child.

 I didn’t say a special prayer, though I had “asked Jesus into my heart” when I was four.
 What I did was I decided.
 I chose the less traveled path and have never, not for one moment, regretted it.

-To this day, praise the Lord for prompting me to flee.
+To this day, praise the Lord for giving me the wisdom to flee.
 I fled with my innocence intact.
 My friend was pregnant before her sixteenth birthday.
 Had I not fled, the overheard conversation at church may very well have come true.

 I didn’t tell anyone about this battle in my heart until many years later.
 After I had children of my own, my dad and I were discussing the salvation of my children.
 That was when he described the change that he and my mom saw in me: